GNOME/pygobject/docs/tutorials/gtk4/textview.rst

 =========

 The :class:`Gtk.TextView` widget can be used to display and edit large amounts of formatted text.
-Like the :doc:`/tutorials/gtk4/list-widgets`, it has a model/view design.
+Like the :class:`Gtk.ListView`, it has a model/view design.
 In this case the :class:`Gtk.TextBuffer` is the model which represents the text being edited.
 This allows two or more :class:`Gtk.TextView` widgets to share the